Philadelphia Residents Hoping They Will Hit Mega Millions Jackpot Worth More Than $800 Million

 She grabbed her $2 Mega Millions lottery ticket before work in South Philadelphia and says she would take care of her family.

-A ticket that could pay off with an estimated $810 million.READ MORE: Choco Taco, Treat Born Nearly 40 Years Ago In Philadelphia, Discontinued
+A ticket that could pay off with an estimated $830 million.READ MORE: Central Bucks School District To Vote On Controversial Policy Change That Could Lead To Books Bans

 “When it’s this kind of money, I play, I don’t play often,” Steve Hoffman said.